The Role of Co-pay in Health Insurance and Your Premiums

 What Do You Need for Health Care?

 Before making a decision on which health insurance plan to take, you must determine how much healthcare you need to make selections.
-If you'll be visiting healthcare providers frequently or expect to continue having treatment for a chronic condition, you may want to consider a plan with lesser co-pay amounts.
+If you'll be visiting healthcare providers frequently or expect to continue having treatment for a chronic condition, you may want to consider a plan with lower co-pay amounts.

 Comparison of Plans